ROCm/HIP/docs/install/build.rst

 =================================================

 After installation and building HIP, you can compile your application and run.
-Simple examples can be found in the `ROCm-examples repository <https://github.com/ROCm/rocm-examples>`_.
+A simple SAXPY example can be found in the `ROCm-examples repository <https://github.com/ROCm/rocm-examples/tree/amd-staging/HIP-Basic/saxpy>`_ and the guide on how to build and run it is in the :doc:`SAXPY tutorial <../tutorial/saxpy>`